-However, if an ATNOL that is carried back or carried forward to the tax year is attributable to qualified disaster losses (as defined in section 172(j)), qualified Gulf Opportunity Zone losses as defined in section 1400N(k)(2), qualified recovery assistance losses (as defined in Pub.
+However, the 90% limit does not apply to an ATNOL that is attributable to qualified disaster losses (as defined in section 172(j)), qualified Gulf Opportunity Zone losses as defined in section 1400N(k)(2), qualified recovery assistance losses (as defined in Pub.
 4492-A, Information for Taxpayers Affected by the May 4, 2007, Kansas Storms and Tornadoes), qualified disaster recovery assistance losses (as defined in Pub.
-4492-B, Information for Affected Taxpayers in the Midwestern Disaster Areas) or an applicable NOL to which an election was made under section 172(b)(1)(H), the ATNOLD for the tax year is limited to the sum of:
+4492-B, Information for Affected Taxpayers in the Midwestern Disaster Areas) or a 2008 or 2009 loss that you elected to carryback more than 2 years under section 172(b)(1)(H).
+If an ATNOL that is carried back or carried forward to a tax year is attributable to any of those losses, the ATNOLD for the tax year is limited to the sum of: